 Okay, many people skip Joomla just because it’s not SEO friendly.
 And WordPress is better for SEO.
 That’s an old story that you need to forget right now.

 From Joomla 2.5, Joomla SEO is almost as good as that of WordPress.
 And from Joomla 3.5, with the update to the latest PHP version, Joomla is 2x faster and it has many things improved to be much lighter at its core.
 Guess what?
 Your website now loads faster when running with Joomla.

 You also have the tagging system with metadata support in Joomla to facilitate your site’s SEO.

-There are many other things Joomla can do, and do in a more advanced level than other CMSs.
+There are many other things Joomla can do, and do on a more advanced level than other CMSs.
 If I could list every single awesome feature of Joomla here, I’m afraid it would become a novel.

-The point here is, for those who are still believing that Joomla is hard or Joomla doesn’t have this and that – it’s just because you haven’t actually made a thing with Joomla and learnt it seriously.
+The point here is, for those who are still believing that Joomla is hard or Joomla doesn’t have this and that – it’s just because you haven’t actually made a thing with Joomla and learned it seriously.